Day 2 & 3 – unpredictable weather and waterfalls in Norway!

 Trucks, coaches and cars continued racing past at all hours, shaking the van and keeping us awake, even with the stabilising legs down.
 It was not our best nights stop and one I hope we’ve learnt from.

 Day 3 was much better, despite the fact that it was STILL raining.
 We drove a short way to another waterfall, Langfossen, which was MUCH more impressive.
+If you’d like to have a look at more waterfalls you can visit in Europe, check out this post about 29 waterfalls in Europe, there’s even a map to help you pinpoint the exact place!

 We stopped in the carpark, had breakfast and both promptly fell asleep for another hour!
 Good job there weren’t parking restrictions during the day for motorhomes!